Suspension of Jimmy Kimmel Live!: Donald Trump

 U.S. president Donald Trump has frequently attacked the American mainstream media, claiming it has a liberal bias and is "corrupt".
 He has also sued various media outlets for perceived inaccuracies or biases (structured in the form of SLAPP litigation designed to extract financial and editorial concessions), and has used his position as president to defund public broadcasting, pressure outlets he dislikes by interfering in their business operations, launching investigations, and threatening to revoke broadcast licenses.
 At direction of Disney CEO Bob Iger, ABC paid $15 million in December 2024 to settle a defamation lawsuit Trump filed against the network over statements made by This Week moderator George Stephanopoulos that Trump had been found civilly liable for rape rather than sexual abuse in E. Jean Carroll v.
 Donald J. Trump.
+Critics saw Iger's surrender to Trump as a dangerous precedent and threat to free speech in the United States.

 President Trump promised to "shatter the left-wing censorship regime" in his personal policies platform for the 2024 campaign (Agenda 47) and in his 2025 inaugural address stated: "After years and years of illegal and unconstitutional federal efforts to restrict free expression, I also will sign an executive order to immediately stop all government censorship and bring back free speech to America.
 Never again will the immense power of the state be weaponized to persecute political opponents — something I know something about.
 We will not allow that to happen.
 It will not happen again."

 Brendan Carr

 Dating to November 2024, when he was being considered for the FCC chairmanship following Trump's reelection to a non-consecutive second term, Brendan Carr (who was first appointed by Trump to the agency's Board of Commissioners in August 2017) had argued in favor of punishing broadcasters for alleged anti-conservative bias, and described content not being in the public interest if they were biased against conservatives.

-Carr authored the FCC chapter of the Heritage Foundation's Project 2025 conservative policy platform, in which he argued for—among other issues—deregulation of broadcast media; restricting social media platforms' Section 230 immunity from liability for third-party content (under a longstanding interpretation of the law by conservatives that incorrectly claims it gives platforms authority to censor online speech); requiring transparency from platforms about changes to recommendation algorithms and their decisions to block or demonetize users; and calling for ban of the social video platform TikTok (contradictory to Trump's pledge during his 2024 presidential campaign), amid public criticism from TikTok users toward the Biden administration and Congress over the Protecting Americans from Foreign Adversary Controlled Applications Act, a federal "divest-or-ban" law targeting the platform, to secure an American buyer) due to alleged national security risks because of its ownership by Chinese parent ByteDance.
+Carr authored the FCC chapter of the Heritage Foundation's Project 2025 conservative policy platform, in which he argued for—among other issues—deregulation of broadcast media; restricting social media platforms' Section 230 immunity from liability for third-party content (under a longstanding interpretation of the law by conservatives that incorrectly claims it gives platforms authority to censor online speech); requiring transparency from platforms about changes to recommendation algorithms and their decisions to block or demonetize users; and calling for ban of the social video platform TikTok (contradictory to Trump's pledge during his 2024 presidential campaign), amid public criticism from TikTok users toward the Biden administration and Congress over the Protecting Americans from Foreign Adversary Controlled Applications Act, a federal "divest-or-ban" law targeting the platform, due to alleged national security risks because of its ownership by its Chinese parent company ByteDance.